What does CSEA stand for?

 IV-D (4D) stands for the sections of the Federal Law under the Social Security Act that created the Child Support Enforcement Program.
 If you are on Public Assistance you must complete the IV-D Application.

-When I am on public assistance, will I receive both child support and public asssistance benefits?
+When I am on public assistance, will I receive both child support and public assistance benefits?

 No, when you are receiving public assistance any money that is collected during that time will be used to reimburse the state up to the amount of the grant for the Assistance you have received.
 If you have received both, please report and return it to the CSEA.